CivicSpleen/ambry/doc/source/tutorial/create_bundle.rst

 Creating Schemas
 ****************

 After ingesting the source files, you can create the source and destination schemas.
 The source schema defines the column names and data types for each source file.
-Its basically what you see when you run :command:`bambry view -s` on an ingested source.
+It's basically what you see when you run :command:`bambry view -s` on an ingested source.
 The destination schema is also a declaration of column names and types, but it is for the output, and is attached to the partitions.

-Creating a source file is easy: run :command:`bambry schema` to build all of the soruce schemas, or :command:`bambry schema -s <sourcename>` to build for a specific source.
+Creating a source schema is easy: run :command:`bambry schema` to build all of the soruce schemas, or :command:`bambry schema -s <sourcename>` to build for a specific source.
 After building the source schema, you can check it was created with :command:`bambry dump -T` and write it back to the :file:`source_schema.csv` file with :command:`bambry sync -o`

 .. code-block:: bash